CAMH-SCWG/compucool/workshops/intro-R.md

 layout: workshop
 ---

-# Introduction to R - with Dan and Erin
+# Introduction to R - with Erin!

 --------